sdiehl/write-you-a-haskell/006_hindley_milner.md

 Inference Monad
 ---------------

 All our logic for type inference will live inside of the ``Infer`` monad.
-Which is a monad transformer stack of ``ExcpetT`` + ``State``, allowing various error reporting and statefully holding the fresh name supply.
+It is a monad transformer stack of ``ExcpetT`` + ``State``, allowing various error reporting and statefully holding the fresh name supply.